ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-5-3.md

-Chapter 5: Collaborative Problem-Solving and Decision-Making: Consensus Building and Conflict Resolution Strategies
+Consensus Building and Conflict Resolution Strategies
 ===================================================================================================================

 Collaborative problem-solving and decision-making are critical components of effective teamwork.
 In this chapter, we'll explore consensus building and conflict resolution strategies that can help teams work together more effectively.